briandgomez/Study/Security+/Security Operations.md

         - Type of asset
         - Hardware
         - Software

 - Monitoring/asset tracking
     - Helps the helpdesk for tracking of devices
     - Inventory (i.e. laptops, desktops, servers, etc.)
     - Enumeration
-            - Lists all parts if an asset (i.e. CPU, memory, storage drive, keyboard)
+        - When referring to monitoring/asset tracking, it means listing and labeling each asset (i.e. hardware, software, or data) so it can be tracked, managed and secured properly

 - Disposal/decommissioning
     - Remove all data.
 It wont be used again